-In typical two-dimensional~(2D) Rashba systems, the electronic bandwidth far exceeds the characteristic phonon energy scale~\cite{PhysRevB.81.075306,Xu2023}, implying that phonons evolve on much slower timescales than electronic degrees of freedom.
-This separation of timescales forms the basis of many theoretical approaches to spin-related phenomena in altermagnets, yet remains largely unexplored.
+In typical two-dimensional (2D) Rashba systems, the electronic bandwidth far exceeds the characteristic phonon energy scale~\cite{PhysRevB.81.075306,Xu2023}, implying that phonons evolve much more slowly than electronic degrees of freedom.
+This separation of timescales underlies many theoretical treatments of spin phenomena in altermagnets, yet remains largely unexplored.
 Despite the ubiquity of phonons, the influence of slow phonons (low frequency/long period)—common in real materials—on low-energy spin excitations and the spin Edelstein effect in Rashba altermagnets remains largely unexplored.
 By taking a step back, this approach simplifies the theory and clarifies phenomena that are difficult to extract from more complex models.
-Motivated by recent advances on EPC effects in altermagnets, this work addresses the open question of how \textit{slow phonons}, in conjunction with intrinsic spin polarization, affect the induced spin Edelstein polarizations in $d$-wave altermagnets.
-To capture this interplay, we construct a minimal continuum model at low temperatures that includes both RSOC and linear EPC~(between lattice displacements and both spin-degenerate and spin-split states) at the static-Holstein level.
-Using the Kubo formalism, we compute induced spin Edelstein polarization over an extensive range of parameters, revealing distinctive fingerprints of the combined effects of lattice dynamics and the underlying crystalline symmetry in altermagnets.
+Motivated by recent advances on EPC effects in altermagnets, we address how \textit{slow phonons}, together with intrinsic spin polarization, influence the spin Edelstein response in $d$-wave altermagnets.
+To this end, we develop a minimal low-temperature continuum model incorporating RSOC and linear EPC (between lattice displacements and both spin-degenerate and spin-split states) at the static-Holstein level.
+Using the Kubo formalism, we compute the induced spin Edelstein polarization across a wide parameter range, uncovering clear signatures of the interplay between slow phonons and crystalline symmetry.

-Our analysis uncovers several key insights: (i) EPC induces a net magnetization, or equivalently an out-of-plane spin polarization, and renormalizes the intrinsic spin splitting in $d$-wave altermagnets; (ii) intraband and interband scattering processes strongly suppress the Edelstein response with increasing EPC, eventually leading to a critical depolarization point where the induced spin polarization vanishes permanently; (iii) the presence of altermagnetism enhances anisotropy and modifies the usual antisymmetry between spin susceptibilities, producing directionally dependent (de)polarization; and (iv) Rashba strength and doping provide tunable knobs that shift the onset of depolarization and govern whether spin polarization is stabilized.
+Our analysis uncovers several key insights: (i) EPC induces a net magnetization, or equivalently an out-of-plane spin polarization, and renormalizes the intrinsic spin splitting in $d$-wave altermagnets; (ii) intraband and interband transitions strongly suppress the Edelstein response with increasing EPC, eventually leading to a depolarization, where the induced spin polarization vanishes permanently; (iii) the presence of altermagnetism enhances anisotropy and modifies the usual antisymmetry between spin susceptibilities, producing directionally dependent (de)polarization; and (iv) Rashba strength and doping provide tunable knobs that shift the onset of depolarization and govern whether spin polarization is stabilized.
 We emphasize that phonon-induced effects are equilibrium band-structure phenomena, independent of the Edelstein effect, which is a nonequilibrium transport response.
 Our goal is not to invoke an additional microscopic depolarization mechanism beyond this band-structure renormalization, but to highlight that the Edelstein effect serves as a sensitive probe of the phonon-renormalized Fermi surface.